bondy-io/bondy/apps/bondy_router/doc_extras/data_model.md

 configuration and reconciles it against the running config on every boot (see *The topology manifest*).

-### Realm scoping: `shard_by`
+### Realm scoping

-`shard_by` declares whether a table is filed *under a realm* or in a *single global keyspace*.
+The `aggregate` strategy hashes `(realm, aggregate-root-of-key)`, so the *realm* component decides whether a table is filed under a realm or spread across a single global keyspace.
+That component comes from how each entity builds its key, not from a per-table switch.

-- **`shard_by => realm`** — the cell lives in a per-realm band.
+- **Per-realm tables** file each cell in its realm's band.
 A realm's data is isolated, and a realm-scoped query — "list this realm's users", "this user's grants" — is a bounded, realm-local key range, not a scatter across the whole table.
-This is the default, used by every per-realm table: users, groups, membership, grants, sources, the gateway, bridges, retained messages, and the (realm-scoped) routing tables.
+This is every per-realm table: users, groups, membership, grants, sources, the gateway, bridges, retained messages, and the (realm-scoped) routing tables.
-- **`shard_by => key`** — no realm band; the table is one global keyspace addressed by key.
-Used by `bondy_realm` (the realm registry itself has no enclosing realm — realms are spread across shards by their URI) and by `bondy_ticket` / `bondy_oauth_token` (addressed by their opaque key, where creation and point lookup are the only access patterns and enumeration is a non-goal).
+- **Global tables** have no enclosing realm and are spread across shards by their key. `bondy_realm` is the realm registry itself, keyed by realm URI;
+  `bondy_ticket` and `bondy_oauth_token` are addressed by their opaque key, where creation and point lookup are the only access patterns and enumeration is a non-goal.

 ### Co-location: `aggregate_root`